daniepetrov/babel-plugin-styled-components/README.md

 # `babel-plugin-styled-components`

+## This is the forked version that can work with [xstyled](https://github.com/smooth-code/xstyled) library

 This plugin is a highly recommended supplement to the base styled-components library, offering some useful features:

 - consistently hashed component classNames between environments (a must for server-side rendering)